blocky/attestation-service-examples/time_weighted_average_price/attest_fn_call/README.md

 }
 ```

-where again the `VAR_EATTEST` and `VAR_TATTEST` placeholders will be
+where again the `PREV_ENCLAVE_ATTESTATION` and
-used to insert the enclave attested application public key and the
+`PREV_TRANSITIVE_ATTESTATION` placeholders will be used to insert
+the enclave attested application public key and the transitive attested
-transitive attested function call with the collected price samples.
+function call with the collected price samples.

 To invoke the `twap` function, we call: